Cecilia-Giusti/dropdown-menu-react/README.md

 # Getting Started with Dropdown Menu

-Module for generating a list of options of a selection from an array.
+Module for generating a component select with a options list from an array.

 ## Installation